Jonarzz/DotaResponsesRedditBot/README.md

 * Add support for custom responses
 * Use pony-orm to handle db ops (https://docs.python-guide.org/scenarios/db/)
 * Comment on post if title is a response.
-* Use strategy pattern to use different caching, db and logging config between prod and dev setups.
+* Use composition over inheritance pattern to use different caching, db and logging config between prod and dev setups.
+  * Caching : File based, In memory, DB based, Redis
+  * DB : Pony-ORM to handle Sqlite, MySQL and PostgreSQL.
+  * Logging : Stream handler, file handler etc.

 In Future :